 Roles and responsibilities for cybersecurity have been established first by VanEck's cybersecurity policy and secondly by its connection to the governance structure of the firm and VanEck's risk management committee (the "Risk Management Committee"), which is comprised of senior-level employees.
 Cybersecurity is closely aligned with not only risk management, but also with business continuity planning and response.
 In addition, the importance of cybersecurity protection and its practice at the manager and employee level is frequently communicated to the staff globally.
 Specifically, VanEck's Chief Information Security Officer, reporting to the co-chair of the Risk Management Committee, is responsible for conducting the firm's cybersecurity risk assessment, as well as providing regular staff educations with a special emphasis on proper desktop and email security and conduct.
 Special training is also given to recently on-boarded staff.
-VanEck's Chief Administrative Officer and Chief Technology Officer, together with VanEck's Chief Information Security Officer, are responsible for the day-to-day operations of the firm cybersecurity infrastructure including normal operations as well as any remedial work required in response to an incident.
+VanEck's Chief Information Officer, are responsible for the day-to-day operations of the firm cybersecurity infrastructure including normal operations as well as any remedial work required in response to an incident.
 The communication responsibility in the event of an incident is shared by VanEck's CEO and the General Counsel.